fpedd/ees-pees/README.md

 export WEBOTS_HOME=/usr/local/webots
 ```

 A tutorial on how to install webots can be found [here](https://cyberbotics.com/doc/guide/installation-procedure).
+Please open webots once and do the setup before continuing.

+You will probably need to install a bunch of python packages.
+Maybe some ubuntu / linux packages as well.

 ## Usage
 To start the communication stack you can run `./run.sh` in the root directory of